stackabletech/actions/README.md

 ### Inputs and Outputs

 > [!TIP]
-> For descriptions of the inputs and outputs, see the [build-product-image]
+> For descriptions of the inputs and outputs, see the complete [build-product-image] action.
-> workflow.

 #### Inputs